Ajay19925/AndroidDevelopment_Wordle/README.md

 ## Notes

 As I am new to andriod app development, i was stuck in many areas.
 I watched lot of video and gone through lot of articles to complete this application.
 Implementing 'correctness' of their guess through colors on the word was the challencing task for me.
-It took 4 hrs for me to completly understand Spannables adn implement it.
+It took 4 hrs for me to completly understand Spannables and implement it.

 ## License